hitesh-vs/hitesh-vs.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title:  Quadrotor Control and Trajectory Optimization
-description: a project with a background image
+description: Tracking complex trajectories of Quadrotors using PID and optimal controllers like LQR and MPC
-img: assets/img/1.jpg
+img: assets/img/quadrotor.jpg
 importance: 3
 category: Robot Control and RL
 ---